bibliography

 Military service: 1st Illinois Volunteer Cavalry (Spanish-American War)

-When his father, Carl Magnus Olofsson, came to America from Sweden, the family name was changed to Walgreen.
-As a teenager, Charles Walgreen worked as an errand boy at a drug store, and was fired for refusing to shovel snow.
-He later trained as a pharmacist and worked in a tiny south Chicago drug store, then bought the store when the owner retired in 1902.
+Then Walgreen trained as a pharmacist, working in a succession of small establishments.
+After a year in the Army, he wound up in a tiny south Chicago drug store, which he bought (with $2,000 borrowed from his father) from Issac W. Blood in 1902.
 He opened a second store in 1909, and by 1916 owned nine drug stores, which he incorporated as Walgreen Co.
 In a time when doctors' prescriptions were mixed and filled on the spot, Walgreen began formulating large batches of his own medicines, allowing his stores to sell the drugs at a lower price than competitors.
 Walgreens was one of the first chains to carry non-pharmaceuticals as a mainstay of the store's retail selection.
 Walgreens offered low-priced lunch counters, built its own ice cream factory, and introduced the "malted milk shake" in 1922.

 Under Walgreen's leadership the company prospered even during the Depression, while his chief rival, United Drug, went into bankruptcy.
 Hubert Humphrey's father owned several drug stores, and was an early Walgreens franchisee.
 As a boy, Ronald Reagan briefly worked as Walgreen's golf caddy.
 After Walgreen's death in 1939, the $500,000 payout from his life insurance policy was used to establish a pension plan for the company's employees.